shelbyspees/speesblog/_posts/2016-06-24-adhd-treatment.md

 Focusing on willpower ***wasn't working.***

-My brain activity is just **different** and I didn't have control over that.
+My brain activity is just *different* and I didn't have control over that.

-Sure, I've developed really powerful coping mechanisms which have helped reach the success I've been able to reach so far.
+Sure, I've developed really powerful coping mechanisms to reach the success I've been able to reach so far.
 I won't lie, I've done a lot compared to most 25 year olds.
-I've been very fortunate but I've also hustled.
+I've been very fortunate and I've also hustled.

-But my entire life people saw my potential, and people have seen that I wasn't reaching it.
-So much feedback from teachers, friends, family, my parents.
-"Stop procrastinating" and "You're not an A student" and "Why don't you just do the work?"
+But my entire life people have seen my potential and that I wasn't reaching it.
+So much feedback from teachers, friends, family, my parents: "Stop procrastinating" and "You're not an A student" and "Why don't you just do the work?"

 The world told me I wasn't applying myself.
 I felt lazy and stupid and stuck.